Von hippel-lindau syndrome Q85.8

 This section has been translated automatically.

-Highly penetrant mutations (mostly germline mutations) have been identified in the VHL gene (3p25.3), a classical tumour suppressor gene encoding the protein of the same name "Von Hippel-Lindau Tumor Suppressor" (pVHL).
-The VHL tumour suppressor protein plays a key role in cellular oxygen measurement by targeting hypoxia-inducible factors for ubiquitylation and proteasomal degradation.
+Highly penetrant mutations (mostly germline mutations) have been detected in the VHL gene (3p25.3), a classic tumor suppressor gene that codes for the protein of the same name "Von Hippel-Lindau Tumor Suppressor" (pVHL).
+A total of 42 different rare VHL gene variants were detected in 166 patients (Reich M et al. 2021).
+The VHL tumor suppressor protein plays a key role in cellular oxygen sensing by targeting hypoxia-inducible factors for ubiquitylation and proteasomal degradation.

 Manifestation